farmOS/farmOS/docs/development/module/services.md

 The group membership service provides methods that encapsulate the logic for determining an asset's group membership.
 This is provided by the optional Group Asset module, and will only be available if that module is installed.

+Note that these methods do not perform access checking on any of the assets or logs used to determine group membership.
+It is up to downstream code to ensure access controls are respected.

 **Methods**: